Mufasyah98/Mufasyah98/README.md

 # 👋 Hi there, I'm Fakhrul Syahmi

-📊 A data analytics consultant, economist, certified trainer, and freelance data scientist with a passion for solving business problems using data.
+📊 A data analytics consultant, economist, certified trainer, and data scientist with a passion for solving business problems using data.

 ## 💼 Current Roles
 - **Freelance Data Analytics Consultant & Trainer**